I am only going to talk about one commonly proposed solution to the excessive

 large number of iterations in which the program would pick a random number from

-a list of 16 specified numbers (partly to avoid the if
+a list of 16 specified numbers (partly to avoid the if statement using branch

 prediction), where the code looked like